-This workshop will provide the opportunity for the participants to contribute their ideas to a new model of suicide care that looks and feels very different to existing clinical services, with “a disruptive model of care”.
-This workshop will not be asking people to share their personal experiences but to engage in a creative process to bring about ‘blue sky thinking’ in regard to suicide prevention.
+This workshop provided the opportunity for the participants to contribute their ideas to a new model of suicide care that looks and feels very different to existing clinical services, with “a disruptive model of care”.
+This workshop did not ask people to share their personal experiences but to engage in a creative process to bring about ‘blue sky thinking’ in regard to suicide prevention.

 – A shared view of the current assumptions and norms of clinical suicide prevention services